 Wolfville, Kings County

-Want to Know Average Property Prices in Wolfville, NS?
-Click Here to View
+Looking for a Property in Wolfville, NS?
+Click Here to View Active listings

 Wolfville is a lovely town sitting on the shores of Minas Basin.
 It is home to Acadia University, and variety of victorian bed and breakfasts.
 The town is a popular tourist destination.
 Amazing views of Cape Blomidon, the Bay of Fundy and Gaspereau Valley bring people to the town, as well as the growing wine industry.
 The town is the home base for the Magic Wine Bus, a bus that takes tourists on a tour of many wineries in the area.